WestDRI/wgpages/content/apptainer1/02-build.md

 access, and you can simply watch.
 {{</note>}}

-1. Pull a existing Docker image from Docker Hub.
+1. Pull an existing Docker image from Docker Hub.
 1. Create a modifiable sandbox directory into which you can install packages.
 1. Add packages and perhaps your application and data.
 1. Convert the sandbox into a regular SIF image.